CSC510-Group18/BingeSuggest-next/backend/docs/home.md

-# _**PopcornPicks🍿** - **Your destination for movie recommendations**_
+# _**bingesuggest-next🍿** - **Your destination for movie recommendations**_

 ## Motivation
-PopcornPicks is more than just a movie recommender system; it's a gateway to a world of cinematic adventures.
-With an ever-expanding library of films and a powerful recommendation algorithm, PopcornPicks is here to transform the way you discover, enjoy, and connect with movies.
+bingesuggest-next is more than just a movie recommender system; it's a gateway to a world of cinematic adventures.
+With an ever-expanding library of films and a powerful recommendation algorithm, bingesuggest-next is here to transform the way you discover, enjoy, and connect with movies.

 ## Introduction